“Let these be guidestones to an Age of Reason”

 And who built the Guidestones, you might ask?
 Well, the story goes that in 1979 a man with the name “Robert C. Christian,” on behalf of “a small group of loyal Americans,” approached the Elberton Granite Finishing Company to construct the Guidestones.
 Christian claimed to be working with a secret group who had been planning the Guidestones for the last 20 years.

 Some theorize that “R.C.
 Christian” might stand for Rose Cross Christian, or “Christian Rosenkreuz”—representing the Rosicrucian Order.
-As detailed in the book The Secret History Of The World, there are many secret/semi-secret/exclusive societies in the world, such as the Rosicrucians, who might have interest in such a philosophy.
+As detailed in the book The Secret History Of The World, there are many secret/semi-secret/exclusive societies in the world, such as the Rosicrucians, who might have an interest in such a philosophy.
 A philosophy that incorporates this balance between faith and reason.

 As of this writing, the Georgia Guidestones still remains intact and standing.
 Perhaps 50 years from now they will be seen as just an obscure curiosity erected by a bunch of semi-religious nuts; or maybe they will be the cornerstone of a whole new (“new”) religion.